 As a region we are relentlessly reliable, standing on our conviction that through hard work and determination we can achieve virtually anything.
 It’s this mentality that has seen some of the nation’s greatest medical-technology advancements come to life here.

-Our region recognizes innovation as a key driver of success in the medical-device industry and embraces medical entrepreneurship.
-Elevate Ventures, a statewide organization and Northeast Indiana strategic partner, nurtures and develops emerging and existing high-potential businesses into high-performing Indiana-based companies.
+Our region recognizes innovation as a key driver of success in the medical device industry and embraces medical entrepreneurship.
+Read some of our region's success stories below:

-The OrthoWorx Innovation & Entrepreneurship Initiative facilitates the creation of an innovation pipeline, linking regional and state universities, researchers, clinicians, and inventors to create new products, technologies, companies, and services that drive expansion of the orthopedic cluster.
-This initiative also seeks to foster entrepreneurship and create the resources required to encourage, create, and support new-company formations.
+- The OrthoWorx Innovation & Entrepreneurship Initiative facilitates the creation of an innovation pipeline, linking regional and state universities, researchers, clinicians and inventors to create new products, technologies, companies and services that drive the expansion of the orthopedic cluster.
+This initiative also seeks to foster entrepreneurship and create the resources required to encourage, create and support new-company formations.

-Drawing on more than two decades as an industry leader from its Canadian facility, Iotron Industries expanded to the U.S. market with the opening of its new state-of-the-art IMPELA® electron-beam processing facility in Columbia City in 2012.
-The new $15.3 million facility provides contract sterilization, materials modification, and microbial reduction for the orthopedic, medical-device, agribusiness, and commercial-defense industries.
+- Drawing on more than two decades as an industry leader from its Canadian facility, Iotron Industries expanded to the U.S. market with the opening of its new state-of-the-art IMPELA® electron-beam processing facility in Columbia City in 2012.
+The $15.3 million facility provides contract sterilization, materials modification and microbial reduction for the orthopedic, medical device, agribusiness and commercial-defense industries.

 An Educated Workforce for the Future